 - Don't hesitate to ask the flight attendant or the person sitting next to you for help, especially if you are traveling as a single adult.
 Many other people have been or will be in similar situations and don't mind lending a hand.

 And finally, try not to take out your own fears or frustrations on your children.
-If your child melts down mid-flight, don't worry about what other people on the plane are thinkingyou'll most likely never see them again.
+If your child melts down mid-flight, don't worry about what other people on the plane are thinking.
 Focus on your children and trying to make them as comfortable as possible.
 Traveling is a great adventure, so have fun!